quidphp/base/README.md

 - [Browser](src/Browser.php) - Class with methods a layer over the native PHP get_browser function
 - [Buffer](src/Buffer.php) - Class with methods a layer over the native PHP output buffering functions
 - [Call](src/Call.php) - Class with static methods to manage callables and callbacks
-- [Classe](src/Classe.php) - Class with static methods to deal with classes with fully qualified class name strings
+- [Classe](src/Classe.php) - Class with static methods to deal with classes using fully qualified class name strings
+- [Cli](src/Cli.php) - Class with static methods to generate output for cli
 - [Column](src/Column.php) - Class with static methods to work with multidimensional column arrays (like a database query result array)
 - [Config](src/Config.php) - Class with config property, used for extending other classes
 - [Constant](src/Constant.php) - Class with static methods to work with PHP constants
 - [Cookie](src/Cookie.php) - Class with static methods to add and remove cookies
 - [Crypt](src/Crypt.php) - Class which contains methods to deal with the most common PHP cryptography functions
 - [Csv](src/Csv.php) - Class with static methods to easily work with CSV files
-- [Date](src/Date.php) - Class with static methods to generate, format and parse dates
+- [Datetime](src/Datetime.php) - Class with static methods to generate, format and parse dates
 - [Debug](src/Debug.php) - Class with tools to help for debugging, also injects some helper functions
 - [Dir](src/Dir.php) - Class with static methods to list, open and parse directories
 - [Email](src/Email.php) - Class with methods a layer over the native PHP send_mail function, handles mail headers